-- 212 The security functional requirement(s) "Cryptographic operation (FCS_COP.1)" exactly requires those functions to be implemented which are demanded by O.Add-Functions.
-FCS_CKM.1 supports the generation of ECC keys needed for this cryptographic operations (optional).
-Therefore, FCS_COP.1 and FCS_CKM.1 are suitable to meet the security objective. - 213 The justification related to the security objective "Protection during Packaging, Finishing and Personalisation (OE.Process-Sec-IC)" is as follows: - 214 The Composite Product Manufacturer has to use adequate measures to fulfil OE.Process-Sec-IC.
+- The justification related to the security objective "Additional Specific Security Functionality (O.Add-Functions)" is as follows: - 207 The justification related to the security objective "Protection during Packaging, Finishing and Personalisation (OE.Process-Sec-IC)" is as follows: - 208 The Composite Product Manufacturer has to use adequate measures to fulfil OE.Process-Sec-IC.
 Depending on the security needs of the application, the Security IC Embedded Software may have to support this for instance by using appropriate authentication mechanisms for personalisation functions.